bioFAM/MOFA/README.md

 </p>

 ## News
-- 01/09/2017 Paper uploaded to bioRxiv and submitted for review
+- XX/09/2017 Paper uploaded to bioRxiv and submitted for review

 ## Installation
+The workflow is splitted in two parts: the training of the model, which is done using a Python package and the downstream analysis which is done using an R package.
+They both can be installed as follows:

-### Python package (to train the model)
+### Python package
 The easiest way to install MOFA is to use PyPI:
 ```r
 ```